Definition

 - These molecules present deamidated gliadin peptides to CD4+ T cells in the lamina propria, initiating an inflammatory cascade.

-Familial Clustering:
+Familial Clustering

 - Coeliac disease prevalence among first-degree relatives of affected individuals is around 10%.